Hopf monoids of ordered simplicial complexes: Introduction

-In Section~\ref{sec:antipode}, we compute the antipode in the Hopf monoid $\OGP_+$ of ordered extended generalized permutohedra, and thus for its Hopf submonoid $\OMat$ of ordered matroids.
-Our argument is inspired by the topological approach of Aguiar and Ardila: expand the Takeuchi formula in the standard basis for $\OGP_+$, interpret each coefficient as the Euler characteristic of a simplicial complex obtained by intersecting some faces of the braid arrangement with the unit sphere, then use geometric arguments (e.g., convexity) to observe that these complexes are topological balls or spheres.
-However, the interaction between $\bL^*$ and $\GP_+$ produces considerable unforeseen complications.
+In Section~\ref{sec:antipode}, we compute the antipode in the Hopf monoid $\OGP^+$ of ordered extended generalized permutohedra, and thus for its Hopf submonoid $\OMat$ of ordered matroids.
+In general it is difficult to compute the antipode of a Hadamard product even if the antipodes of the factors are understood; see~\cite[\S8.13]{AgMa} for further discussion of the problem.
+Our argument is inspired by the topological approach of Aguiar and Ardila: expand the Takeuchi formula in the standard basis for $\OGP^+$, interpret each coefficient as the Euler characteristic of a simplicial complex obtained by intersecting some faces of the braid arrangement with the unit sphere, then use geometric arguments (e.g., convexity) to observe that these complexes are topological balls or spheres.
+(This technique applies more generally in the context of Hopf monoids relative to a hyperplane arrangement; see \cite[\S7.7]{AM17} and \cite[\S12.9]{AM20}.)
+However, the interaction between $\bL^*$ and $\GP^+$ produces considerable unforeseen complications.
 In particular, some of the terms in the antipode are governed by the Euler characteristics of certain auxiliary simplicial complexes that we call \textit{Scrope complexes}, generated by complements of intervals (see Section~\ref{sec:scrope}).
 A simple inductive argument (Proposition~\ref{scrope-homotopy}) shows that every Scrope complex is a homotopy ball or sphere, hence has Euler characteristic 1, 0, or $-1$; however, it is not clear how to ``see'' the topological type of a Scrope complex from its list of generators.
 Nevertheless, these complexes enable us to track all the cancellation in the Takeuchi formula.